Effect-TS/schema/README.md

 declare const pair: <A>(schema: S.Schema<A>) => S.Schema<readonly [A, A]>;
 ```

-Then we can implement the body using the APIs exported by the `@fp-ts/schema/AST` module
+Then we can implement the body using the APIs exported by the `@fp-ts/schema/AST` module:

 ```ts
 import * as S from "@fp-ts/schema/Schema";